Analytic pseudo-rotations: Statement of the main theorems

-To pass to the analytic case, we will use Runge theorem to approximate the latter maps by entire automorphisms which are arbitrarily close to the identity on $\A\setminus \A_0$.
-This leads to the main main approximation \cref{approx analytic} stated below.
-This apparently simple step is actually one of the main technical difficulty of this work.
+To pass to the analytic case, we will use Runge's theorem to approximate the latter maps by entire automorphisms which are arbitrarily close to the identity on large compact subsets of $\A\setminus \A_0$.
+This leads to the main approximation \cref{approx analytic} stated below.
+This apparently simple step is actually one of the main technical difficulties of this work.